notaz/picodrive/platform/base_readme.txt

 VDP: yes, except some quirks not used by games
 YM2612 FM: yes, optimized MAME core
 SN76489 PSG: yes, MAME core
+SVP chip: yes!
+This is first emu to ever do this.
+Some in-cart mappers are supported too.

 Sega/Mega CD:
 #ifdef PSP